Make the most of Sunday morning and enjoy a slow start to the day

 A Rainy Sunday Morning Stretch

 Of course in an ideal world, your Sunday mornings are always pleasantly sunny, but if it’s a wet weekend in November or a freezing February morning (or just midsummer in Scotland, lol), you might not be so keen to leave your cosy home.

 In that case, try following a gentle yoga, pilates, or stretching video.
-Just enough to wake you up and make you feel good, but at a Sunday morning level.
+Just enough to wake you up and make you feel good, but at a Sunday morning kinda pace.

 Enjoying Sunday Morning At Home

-We’re all at home more now.
-But if you’re at home all week, how can you make your Sunday morning different enough to be the relaxing, restorative time you’re aiming for?
+If you’re at home all week, whether with kids or working, how can you make your Sunday morning different enough to be the relaxing, restorative time you’re aiming for?
 Honestly, I think you have to ringfence it.
 No housework.
 No work-work.
 Switch off distractions.
 Move any moveable commitments to another point in the week.

 Once you’ve got a relaxed Sunday morning routine in place, you won’t want to give it up.